 Applicants must provide sufficient citations and references to the primary research literature to justify the claims and approaches made in the Technical Volume.
-However, EERE and reviewers are under no obligation to review cited sources.
+However, EERE, USDA-NIFA and reviewers are under no obligation to review cited sources.

-The Technical Volume to the Full Application may not be more than 25 pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
+The Technical Volume to the Full Application may not be more than 30 pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
 The applicant should consider the weighting of each of the evaluation criteria (see Section V.A.2 of the FOA) when preparing the Technical Volume.

-SECTION/PAGE LIMIT DESCRIPTION The cover page should include the project title, the specific FOA Topic Area being addressed (if applicable), both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
-Project Overview (This section should constitute approximately 10% of the Technical Volume) Background: The applicant should discuss the background of their organization, including the history, successes, and current research and development status (i.e., the technical baseline) relevant to the technical topic being addressed in the Full Application.
+SECTION/PAGE LIMIT DESCRIPTION Cover Page The cover page should include the project title, the specific FOA Topic Area being addressed (if applicable), both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
+Project Overview (This section should constitute approximately 10% of the Technical Volume) The Project Overview should contain the following information: Background: The applicant should discuss the background of their organization, including the history, successes, and current research and development status (i.e., the technical baseline) relevant to the technical topic being addressed in the Full Application.
 Project Goal: The applicant should explicitly identify the targeted improvements to the baseline technology and the critical success factors in achieving that goal.
-DOE Impact: The applicant should discuss the impact that DOE funding would have on the proposed project.
-Applicants should specifically explain how DOE funding, relative to prior, current, or anticipated funding from other public and private sources, is necessary to achieve the project objectives.
-Technical Description, Innovation, and Impact (This section should constitute approximately 30% of the Technical Volume) Relevance and Outcomes: The applicant should provide a detailed description of the technology, including the scientific and other principles and objectives that will be pursued during the project.
+DOE and/or USDA-NIFA Impact: The applicant should discuss the impact that funding would have on the proposed project.
+Applicants should specifically explain how funding, relative to prior, current, or anticipated funding from other public and private sources, is necessary to achieve the project objectives.
+Technical Description, Innovation, and Impact (This section should constitute approximately 40% of the Technical Volume) Relevance and Outcomes: The applicant should provide a detailed description of the technology, including the scientific and other principles and objectives that will be pursued during the project.
 This section should describe the relevance of the proposed project to the goals and objectives of the FOA, including the potential to meet specific DOE technical targets or other relevant performance targets.
 The applicant should clearly specify the expected outcomes of the project.
 Feasibility: The applicant should demonstrate the technical feasibility of the proposed technology and capability of achieving the anticipated performance targets, including a description of previous work done and prior results.
 Innovation and Impacts: The applicant should describe the current state of the art in the applicable field, the specific innovation of the proposed technology, the advantages of proposed technology over current and emerging technologies, and the overall impact on advancing the state of the art/technical baseline if the project is successful.
-Workplan and Market Transformation Plan (This section should constitute approximately 40% of the Technical Volume) The Workplan should include a summary of the Project Objectives, Technical Scope, Work Breakdown Structure, Milestones, Go/No-Go Decision Points, and Project Schedule.
-A detailed Statement of Project Objectives (SOPO) is separately requested.
-The Workplan should contain the following information:
+Environmental Impact: The Applicant must include a life cycle analysis (LCA) or compelling narrative that demonstrates that